 Roasting peppers not only cooks the pepper, but also gives it a nice smoky flavor and allows you to remove the skin.
-This authentic method is perfect for any dish calling for roasted peppers or chiles.
+This authentic method is perfect for anything that calls for roasted peppers or chiles.

 Makes 2 roasted peppers

 2 large peppers, such as red, yellow or orange bell peppers, or large Mexican chiles such as Poblano, Anaheim or Hatch (sweet or spicy - same approach!)

 In each method, a direct flame is used to blacken and loosen the skin while simultaneously cooking the chile pepper itself.
 Once the skin is removed, the pepper can be prepared in whatever way is needed for the dish.

 First, blacken the skin:

 1. Set up your grill for direct heat, with a strong fire (or turn your gas grill on to high).
 Place chile peppers directly on the grill grate, over the highest flame.
 Ideally, the flame will be strong and close enough to nearly touch the chiles.

 2. Turn the peppers as needed to produce blackened splotches all over the skin.
 As this happens, you will notice the skin will puff and loosen a bit around the flesh, and the pepper will begin to soften.
 Try not to tear the skin as you work; you don't want the flesh inside to burn.